Coastal forest region

 What is NCC doing to help protect this forest?

-In the British Columbia Region, the coast forest region is a target for NCC’s conservation work.
+In the British Columbia Region, the coastal forest region is a target for the Nature Conservancy of Canada's (NCC’s) conservation work.
 NCC has conserved forest in the Central Coast and Haida Gwaii, in addition to the Clayoquot Sound and Squamish Corridor areas.

-NCC’s land management planning emphasizes working in partnership with First Nations (Haida, Heiltsuk, Wuikinuxv), scientific research institutions and education programs in order to ensure the most effective conservation of these forests and their natural values.
+NCC’s land management planning emphasizes working in partnership with First Nations (Haida, Heiltsuk, Wuikinuxv), scientific research institutions and education programs.
+Together, the partners work to ensure the most effective conservation of these forests and their natural values.

 In 2016, NCC protected the Gullchucks Estuary with support from the Government of Canada and TD Forests.